Solo Travel in South Africa

 South Africa is a beautiful country known as the ‘Rainbow Nation.'
-It’s a mix of African culture and chic cities with a turbulent past, and is teeming with the Big Five and an abundance of wildlife.
+It’s a mix of African culture and chic cities with a turbulent past, and is teeming with an abundance of wildlife and the Big Five.

 Cape Town is a vibrant city and a great place to start your African adventure.
 It’s the land of wineries, great beaches and Al Fresco living with a fantastic V&A Waterfront that rivals that of San Francisco (along with the resident seals).
-Take a cable car ride to the top of Table Mountain, a symbol of hope and freedom for views of the city and its beautiful bay, wander around the artisan market at Greenmarket Square, listen to jazz at Cape Grace or take a stroll along Camps Bay and go celeb spotting with a cocktail on the beach whilst watch bronzed bodies playing volley ball.
+Take a cable car ride to the top of Table Mountain – a symbol of hope and freedom – for views of the city and its beautiful bay.

-If you’re vegetarian avoid the ‘smileys’ which are barbecued sheep heads.
+If you are vegetarian avoid the ‘smileys’ which are barbecued sheep heads.
 Cape Town is great for fresh fish though and their local catch is ‘snook.’

-Boats from the waterfront will take you to Robben Island, once a high security prison where Nelson Mandela served 18 years within its walls.
+Boats from the waterfront will take you to Robben Island, once a high security prison where Nelson Mandela served eighteen years.
 Former prisoners and guards will take you on a tour around the island which has now become a symbol of peaceful resistance.
 Allow plenty of time to buy your ticket for the 30 minute journey across.

-Johannesburg is the largest city in South Africa and also has the worst reputation for safety but stick to the tourist destinations and you’ll be fine.
-You can’t get more touristy than Gold Reef city (the city was actually built on gold), a theme park with old mining wagons.
-Take a trip to the largest zoo where you can see lions, tigers and many species of birds.
-For even more excitement venture into the fantasy world of Sun City with a Lost City, Animal World, picturesque gardens, waterfalls, casino and water sports.
-It’s the ‘Dubai’ of Africa (basically a giant theme park in an African savanna).
+Johannesburg is the largest city in South Africa and also has the worst reputation for safety so stick to the tourist destinations.
+You can’t get more touristy than Gold Reef City (the city was actually built on gold), a theme park with old mining wagons.
+For more excitement, venture into the fantasy world of Sun City – a giant theme park in an African savanna – with a Lost City, picturesque gardens, waterfalls, casino and water sports.

 Pretoria is the administrative capital and is a contrast from Johannesburg.
-Take a township town to Soweto, visit a Komodo dragon at the local zoo or check out the view of the city from the Presidential residence, great for buying souvenirs too.
+Take a township town to Soweto, visit a Komodo dragon at the local zoo or check out the view of the city from the Presidential residence.
+It's great for buying souvenirs too.

 For a more cultural experience go North to the culture centre of Lesedi where you can meet the locals in their tribal villages.
 Families from all over Africa have settled here and will give you an impressive display of their ritual dancing.
-Pilgrims Rest is nearby and is Africa’s first gold mining village and a living museum.
+Pilgrims Rest is nearby.
+This living museum was once Africa’s first gold mining village.

 The Zulu Kingdom of KwaZulu-Natal is the battlefield area of South Africa where you can learn more about the Zulu history and walk in the footsteps of Winston Churchill and Mahatma Gandhi.
-Visit the Elephant Coast, a mecca for eco-tourism and spot whales and bottlenose dolphins all whilst enjoying the views of the basalt cliffs of the Drakensberg Mountains.
+Visit the Elephant Coast, a mecca for eco-tourism where you can spot whales and bottlenose dolphins whilst enjoying the views of the Drakensberg Mountains.

-For the adventurous traveller there’s ostrich riding, great hiking routes, sand boarding, mountain biking, hot air ballooning, canyoning, bungee jumping, and cage diving with great white sharks!
+For the adventurous traveller there are activities such as: sand boarding, mountain biking, hot air ballooning, canyoning, bungee jumping, and cage diving with great white sharks!
 If you prefer the finer things in life, the wine regions of Stellenbosch and Franschoek provide some of the best Pinot around.

 Other places to go in South Africa are: Durban for excellent surfing and a golden mile of beach, the waterfalls of Drakensberg, Seal Island, and the Cape of Good Hope; a nature reserve of rugged landscape and a 40km coastline.
 See the ‘real Africa’ at Nelspruit and go whale watching at Hermanus.

-South Africa is a diverse country full of ancient tribes, wild animals and breathtaking beauty, all with an African pride.
+South Africa is a country full of with tribal ancestry, wild animals and breathtaking beauty.